dmbarbour/wikilon/docs/Runtime.md

         [C][B][A] \ a X =>  [C] \ A [B] X

 Here the character `\` indicates our current focus.
-Alternatively, I could move my focus to `[C] A [B] \ X`, then backtrack.
-But a left-to-right translation without backtracking is simple, efficient, and generally sufficient.
+Alternatively, I could move my focus to `[C] A [B] \ X`, then eventually backtrack.
+But I think a left-to-right translation without backtracking is simple, efficient, and generally sufficient.

 The only other interesting primitive is copy: